 I also worked in the Coastal Conservation Action Lab at UC Santa Cruz to research anthropogenic threats on islands around the world (particularly invasive species).
 While there, I contributed to the Threatened Island Biodiversity Database, which helps prioritize the global distribution of mitigation dollars for the conservation of vulnerable seabird species.
 Finally, I work closely with a researcher from California Sea Grant’s Extension Program to explore the human aspects of the California halibut fisheries.
 This information will be used to create a comprehensive fishery management plan.

 I’ve learned a lot about marine conservation through all of these experiences.
-My primary interests involve integrating biology and social science to understand how human activities impact coral reef health.
+My primary interests involve integrating biology and social science to understand how human activities impact coral reef health and vice versa.
 In this way, I hope my work will give communities the tools they need to make empowered decisions about resource management themselves.